MXP2095onetechguy/BKMTMEdit/README.md

 ##### Why is there Jetty and why is the variable called MJFX eventhough the editor is called TxEditor

 The editor component originally used is [Monaco-Editor](https://github.com/microsoft/monaco-editor "The editor that powers VS-Code (Visual Studio)") and it uses service workers and you know they need to come from https or http, so Jetty for it.
 But there is a problem with the webview and I ended up replacing it with [RSyntaxTextArea](https://github.com/bobbylight/RSyntaxTextArea "Nice component btw").
 Jetty and MJFX is the remains of that.

+##### Why is there MPL-2.0 headers

+Because I use rhino engine and it's licensed under the MPL-2.0